action.skip

 2. In the Megaport Portal, create a connection (VXC) from your MVE to your ExpressRoute location.

-3. In VMware Orchestrator, create a new interface and add the details of the Azure connection.
+3. In Orchestrator, create a new interface and add the details of the Azure connection.

 The instructions in this topic describe the second and third parts.